Family travel can be inherently stressful. Use these tried and true travel hacks for less aggravation and annoyance. More fun and relaxation.

 Best travel tip for a more peaceful airport experience?
 Gain access to an airport lounge.

-If you’re going to be spending any significant amount of time in an airport, check on your potential access to a lounge before you leave home.
+If you’re going to be spending any significant amount of time in an airport, particularly if you’re flying with kids, check on your potential access to a lounge before you leave home.
 You may have options for lounge access that you weren’t aware of or forgotten about.
 These days, several credit card companies provide some degree of lounge access.
 Whether it’s through branded lounges like American Express, or through a lounge network like Priority Pass.
 (NerdWallet has a list of credit cards that offer some type of lounge access.)

 Or, if you have a friend or family member who travels frequently, check whether they have guest passes they can share.
 If nothing else, you many find affordable options for a day pass.